ViennaMike/ChatterPi/README.md

 Flexible Audio Servo Controller using Raspberry Pi (for talking skulls, etc.)
 Mike McGurrin

 Developed on a Raspberry Pi Model 3 A+ and tested on the 3 A+ and a Pi Zero W. Given that it runs on a Pi Zero, I believe it will run on any Pi.
-The orgiginal version had a code section in the audio processing that ran too slowly for the Pi Zero, but the loop and list processing has been replaced with using a numpy array and it now works on the Zero.
+The original version had a code section in the audio processing that ran too slowly for the Pi Zero, but the loop and list processing has been replaced with using a numpy array and it now works on the Zero.

 # Introduction